Using Numerical Simulations to Improve Additive Manufacturing of Aluminum Alloys

 Beyond thermal fields, researchers are increasingly interested in predicting the microstructure that develops during solidification.
 In aluminum LPBF, the solidification structure typically consists of fine columnar grains growing epitaxially from the substrate, with equiaxed grains forming in regions of high undercooling.
 The grain morphology, size distribution, and crystallographic texture of the as-built material directly control its mechanical properties.

 Phase field and cellular automaton models can simulate grain nucleation and competitive growth during solidification, taking temperature gradient and solidification velocity from the thermal FEM as input.
 For aluminum alloys, these models help researchers understand how process parameters affect grain refinement — a key strategy for improving strength and reducing hot cracking susceptibility.
-The addition of grain refiners like titanium diboride or scandium is being studied computationally to optimize their distribution and effectiveness.
+The addition of grain refiners like titanium diboride or scandium is being studied computationally to optimise their distribution and effectiveness.

-Crystal Plasticity for As-Built Mechanical Behavior
+Crystal Plasticity for As-Built Mechanical Behaviour

 Once the as-built microstructure is established, the mechanical response of the printed part depends on the specific grain morphology, texture, and defect population it contains.
 This is where crystal plasticity simulation becomes valuable.
-CPFEM models built on the predicted or measured microstructure can capture the anisotropic mechanical behavior that arises from the columnar grain structure typical of LPBF parts.
+CPFEM models built on the predicted or measured microstructure can capture the anisotropic mechanical behaviour that arises from the columnar grain structure typical of LPBF parts.

 For aluminum alloys processed by LPBF, the crystallographic texture is typically weaker than in wrought products but still significant enough to affect directional properties.
 Crystal plasticity simulations help quantify this anisotropy and predict how it interacts with residual stress and defect populations to determine the fatigue life and fracture toughness of printed components.
 This is particularly important for aerospace applications where certification requires demonstration of minimum mechanical properties in all loading directions.